jsnider3/Scales/notes.md

 * `new` - does what `new` does.
 * `goto` and `if*` - are branches and loops.
 * `invokevirtual` and `invokenonvirtual` - are for methods.

+### Stack inconsistency

+The Inconsistent stack height error is caused by different branches, pushing/popping different amounts. `compile` should probably have an `Int` as its return type which can be used by ifs/whiles to add necessary pops/dups.
+Since we can't take back printing.
+We can insert pops/dups at the end of the else cases in if statements and we should only need to add pops at the end of while bodies.